1. What happens if an applicant’s priority status changes?

-4. How should I apply for school places other than Year One or Year Seven?
+4. How should I apply for school places other than Year 1 or Year 7?

-For General Applications, parents may submit an online general application for admission for the current academic year and next academic year.
+For General Applications, parents may submit an online general application for admission for the current academic year or next academic year for an ESF primary or secondary school or Renaissance College or Discovery College.
 There are waiting lists at each of our schools and the offer of a place is dependent on vacancy being available.

 5. Is it true that there is now a very long waiting list for ESF schools?

-Yes, the waiting lists for ESF schools are long.
-As of June 2015, there were about 2,000 on the waiting list for ESF primary and secondary schools.
+Yes, the waiting lists for ESF schools are long on the Kowloon side schools.
+They are relatively shorter on Hong Kong Island side schools.
+As of June 2017, there were about 2,000 on the waiting list for all ESF primary and secondary schools.

 6. What is the process for reapplication for the next academic year?

 Applicants on the current waitlist will be sent a system email in February or March inviting them to reapply.
 (No reapplication fee is required.)
 If no reapplication is received, the application will be considered withdrawn.

 Click here to see the frequently asked questions on the Online Admissions System (OAS).